robinmetral/website/pages/notes/weeknote-35-sad-news.md

 _Week 47 (20–26 November 2023)_

-Busy [ranting](https://robinmetral.com/notes/why-does-it-have-to-be-so-slow/) so this will be short
+Busy [ranting](https://robinmetral.com/notes/why-does-it-have-to-be-so-slow/) so this will be short:

-## Sunny sad olives

 Sunny cold

-Sad news came midweek, heading to Switzerland for a couple of days next week to be with family.
-Not feeling like elaborating in here.
+Sad news came midweek, heading to Geneva for a couple of days next week to be with family

 Olives all picked, most of them will be pressed for oil, I saved three samples (different varietals) to try to [preserve "fachouire"-style](http://la-cachina.over-blog.com/article-24881261.html) but it's not really working so far